 Houseflies are not only the most annoying of pests, but can also cause the transmission of diseases, and so should be eradicated wherever possible.

 Housefly control is more difficult than it appears and involves more than the use of a fly swatter.
-Proper housefly control requires several steps to be carried out, and this is something Flick Pest Control can help with.
+Proper housefly control requires several steps to be carried out, and this is something Flick Anticimex can help with.

 The first step to controlling flies is to identify the type infesting your property.
 Different species of flies means differing control methods.
-The following are popular pest flies found across Australia:
+The following are popular pest flies found in Australia:

 ||Very distinct because of their shiny green colour, the blowfly can be found near any type of fresh meat or road kill.
 The meat of dead animals is essential for their growth from larvae to adult.
 Blowflies are also attracted to plants that give off smells resembling rotting meat and are therefore good pollinators.